 Total Downloader – Download Manager for iPhone, iPad

-From a particular web page, you can tap on a download link, and choose between whether you want to open or download it.
-Unlike many other downloader apps which directly open the file on clicking on the download button, TDownloader handles it in a smart way by letting you decide the subsequent action.
-The built-in web browser also supports multi tab browsing, providing you with a full web browsing experience.
+From a particular web page, you can tap on a download link, and choose between whether you want to Download or Open (Navigate) it.
+Unlike many other downloader apps which directly open the file on clicking on the download button, Total handles it smartly by letting you decide the subsequent action.

-The Downloads tab lists all the active and inactive download tasks, which includes the current speed of download, size of download and other details.
+The Downloads tab in the Transfers screen lists all the active and inactive download tasks, which includes the current speed of the download, size of the download, and other details.
 Tapping on a particular download will allow you to Pause, Resume or Cancel the download.
-Completed downloads appear in the files tab, from where you can play or open the file, or export it to Camera Roll (for photos and videos only) or to other apps using the Open In option.
+Completed downloads appear in the files tab, from where you can play or open the file, or export it to Photos (for photos and videos only) or other apps using the Open In option.

-One of the most unique features of TDownloader, is its ability to grab embedded media links from specific streaming sites, like Facebook, Vimeo, Instagram, etc. But in order to avoid legal issues, it explicitly disables the grabbing functionality from certain sites that primarily host original copyrighted content from artists/creators.
+One of the most unique features of Total is its ability to grab embedded media links from specific streaming sites, like Facebook, Vimeo, Instagram, etc. But to avoid legal issues, it explicitly disables the grabbing functionality from certain sites that primarily host original copyrighted content from artists/creators.

-Some of the other notable features of Total Downloader include private browsing mode, bookmarks and history management, user agent spoofing, PIN-protected folders and much more.
+Some of the other notable features of Total include private browsing mode, bookmarks, and history management, user agent spoofing, PIN-protected folders, and much more.

 Files – Download Manager for iOS

-Files app is quite simple in its look and feel, yet powerful to handle any type of download link we threw at it.
+Files app (not to be confused with Apple’s app of the same name) is quite simple in its look and feel, yet powerful to handle any type of download link we throw at it.
 The app has four sections, a web browser, a download manager, a section for the downloaded files, and Settings.
-The built-in web browser provides specific settings for the default search engine, user agent (Mobile Safari or Firefox), and custom MIME types that defines how the app handles different types of download links.
+The built-in web browser provides specific settings for the default search engine, user agent (Mobile Safari or Firefox), and custom MIME types that define how the app handles different types of download links.
 You can either type a complete URL or use a search phrase on the browser’s unified search bar.

-Files also has a Safari Bookmarklet, which allows you to transfer download links from iOS Safari browser to the Files’ built-in browser, where you can download from the available links.
+Files also have a Safari Bookmarklet, which allows you to transfer download links from the iOS Safari browser to the Files’ built-in browser, where you can download from the available links.